 How ready, willing, and able are you to handle the various aspects of publishing your book well so that you can reach more readers and improve the return on your investment?

 The previous post in this series discusses the necessity of communicating and relating directly with readers and compares the advantages of an author establishing those connections versus utilizing the connections a traditional publisher can provide.
-The next post discusses the benefit of having your book sold and distributed to bookstores by a traditional publisher or by a self-publishing service provider such as WestBow that is affiliated with a traditional publisher.
+The next post discusses the benefit of having your book sold and distributed to bookstores by a traditional publisher or by a self-publishing service provider that is affiliated with a traditional publisher.